SM53: "Chickens"

 The first Chicken, no. 33, was met with dissatisfaction by the employees.
 They were built without air brakes, which meant that the conductor would have to traverse a full tram to reach the emergency brake should the motorman fall unconscious.
 The railway authorities sided with the employees, requiring the company to rebuild the unit.
 A similar concern was raised concerning the trailers.
 As air brakes are fail safe, the trailers would automatically brake should the trailer become disconnected.
 With the need for pressurized air system in place, the advantages of pneumatic door were reaped.
 However, the pneumatics systems largely ate up the costs savings of rebuilding material.
 Most of the work was carried out at Sagene Depot, and was carried out between mid-1954 to 1958.

 The Chickens were used on a limited number of routes, from 4 July 1954 on lines 0, 8 and 13, variously serving the Vippetangen Line, the Grünerløkka–Torshov Line, the Sagene Line and the Sinsen Line.
 From 1955 they also started running on the Rodeløkka Line.
 The TO trailers were usually run with the Chickens, although they were also hauled by the larger Høka units.
-The tramway experienced that the Chickens did not have sufficient pneumatic capacity to keep a tram and trailer at ease while stopped on slopes, as separate compressors in the trailers were not installed.
-This made operating trailers with the Chickens a safety hazard and soon they were only seen i solitude.
+The tramway experienced that the Chickens did not have sufficient pneumatic capacity to keep a tram and trailer stationary while stopped on slopes, as separate compressors in the trailers were not installed.
+This made operating trailers with the Chickens a safety hazard and soon they were only seen in solitude.